-- Maximum 12 months in approved non-core training, such as in: - o rotations directly related to clinical neurology - o neuroscience research
+- Maximum 12 months in approved non-core training, such as in: - rotations directly related to clinical neurology - o neuroscience research.

-Guidelines for trainees - commencing with non-core training:
+The following are guidelines for trainees commencing with non-core training.

-- Trainees are not considered Neurology advanced trainees until they have been accepted into training via the MATCH process. - All training must be prospectively approved. - Core training is the foundational phase of neurology training and it will be difficult to progress the training goals when starting with a non-core year due to the lack of foundation knowledge - Non-core training years are approved when a trainee has demonstrated progression in neurology learning goals and met the expected standard as set out in the progression levels to transition to the next phase of training. - Approval of a first non-core year of training requires completion of a core year of neurology training to ensure the expected standards are met.
+- Core training is the foundational phase of neurology training, and it will be difficult to progress the training goals when starting with a non-core year due to the lack of foundation knowledge. - Neurology trainees are not considered Advanced Trainees until they have been accepted into training via the MATCH process. - All training must be prospectively approved. - Non-core training years are approved when a trainee has: - o demonstrated progression in neurology learning goals - met the expected standard as set out in the progression levels to transition to the next phase of training. - Approval of a first non-core year of training requires completion of a core year of neurology training to ensure the expected standards are met.
 Trainees who do not meet this standard may require more time in the foundation phase of training.